 The Tweed Fisheries Management Plan formulates fisheries management policy on the River Tweed.
 It was first published in 1990 but has since been reviewed every five years, so is now in it's sixth edition.
 The Plan arranges and orders the gathering of the evidences needed to (a) assess the present conditions of the different stocks of the exploited fish species of the Tweed, comparing these (where possible) with what they were in the past, and (b) assess if the stocks are at their full capacity.

-On the basis of these assessments and comparisons, an appropriate management level for each stock can be recommended to the River Tweed Commission (RTC).
+Based on these assessments and comparisons, an appropriate management level for each stock can be recommended to the River Tweed Commission (RTC).
 The purpose of these Management Levels is either to ensure enough fish of each Salmon, Sea-trout and Brown trout stock survive all the pressures on them to fully stock their spawning areas for their next generations and maximise their production or to make progress towards such conditions.

-The different stocks of fish and their home areas,
+The different stocks of fish and their home areas.

-The quality and quantity of their nursery habitats,
+The quality and quantity of their nursery habitats.

-The extent and state of their juvenile habitats and trends in their abundance,
+The extent and state of their juvenile habitats and trends in their abundance.

-The extent and effect of fisheries on the adults and their stock structure and analyses of past catch records,
+The extent and effect of fisheries on the adults and their stock structure and analyses of past catch records.

-The exploitation rates of the fisheries on each stock, and
+The exploitation rates of the fisheries on each stock, and the numbers of adults within populations escaping to sawn.

 These inputs are applied to each exploited fish stock – Salmon, Sea trout and Brown trout.